 From the bizarre to the horrifying, these are feature-length films to watch only after dark.

-Short Fiction Film Competition (LA premiere requirement)
+Short Fiction Film Competition (No Premiere Status Requirement)

-Short Documentary Film Competition (LA premiere requirement)
+Short Documentary Film Competition (No Premiere Status requirement)

 Audience awards are a central component to the festival, including: